Social Science Analytics Certificate

 Why get a Social Science Analytics Certificate?

-The certificate will help students learn how to collect, analyze, and interpret social science data.
+This certificate program teaches students how to collect, analyze, and interpret social science data.
 With the rise of so-called “Big Data”, the ability to employ a broad variety of data and data analysis techniques to make informed decisions has become ever more important.
-The certificate provides students with a course of study to learn the basics of quantitative social science research fused with a variety of techniques to develop more advanced skills, such as:
+Students learn the basics of quantitative social science research fused with a variety of techniques to develop more advanced skills, such as:

 - Geo-spatial data (geographic databases, maps, spatial dependence);